yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/intro-to-swift/index.md

 Takeaways:
 - On a users birthday, an app should increment their age
-- Social media apps uses incrementing to keep track of the number of likes, replies, followers, etc.
+- Social media apps use incrementing to keep track of the number of likes, replies, followers, etc.
 - Apps that involve scheduling - calendar events, flights, live video classes, etc. usually have a countdown timer to keep the user informed on the amount of time until something will happen

 ### Integers in Action